 Creating a Multilevel List

-In most cases, it is sufficient to import the list from an document.
-To , .
+In most cases, it is sufficient to import the list from an Inspection Manual template document.
+To import a list, open two documents: the parent (containing the desired list style) and the daughter (where you want the list to go).
+MS Word cumulatively makes the lists in all open documents available for application in any document.
+Be aware that this can cause issues if you have a corrupted original document open at the same time as the clean, draft document.

-In rare cases, it is necessary to build a multilevel list.
+In rare cases, it is necessary to build or modify a multilevel list.
 Use the following instructions to do so.
 The current list will be used as an example.
 [Note that the option to modify an existing multilevel list (using the instruction below) is accessed by first right-clicking on the letter/number and selecting “Adjust List Indents.”]

 To build a multilevel list, select the drop-down arrow to the right of the multilevel list icon (Figure 24) and select “Define New Multilevel List.”